 There are numerous and varied definitions surrounding human augmentation and most focus on the concept of performance enhancement.
 Human augmentation includes chemical, physical and biological augmentation and the modification of the human but, it is not exclusively about adding 'things' to the human, it also includes applying scientific insight to areas such as sleep management and personalised nutrition to improve performance.
 This publication proposes a definition for human augmentation as: the application of science and technologies to temporarily or permanently improve human performance.
 This field can be further divided into human performance optimisation and human performance enhancement.
-Human performance up to the limit of biological potential without adding new capabilities.
-Human performance beyond the limit of biological potential and can include additional capabilities beyond those innate to humans (for example, night vision).
+Human performance optimisation is the use of science and technologies that improve human performance up to the limit of biological potential without adding new capabilities.
+Human performance enhancement is the use of science and technologies to enhance human performance beyond the limit of biological potential and can include additional capabilities beyond those innate to humans (for example, night vision).